MohamedHamayed/Arabic-Autocomplete-System/README.md

 uvicorn transformer_fastapi:app --reload
 ```

-5. Navigate to your local host `http://localhost:8000/`
+5. Navigate to your local host `http://localhost:8000/docs`

+6. Assign the prefix text and the number of words to be predicted